neuromore/Doc/neuromoreStudio/Tutorial_Classifier.md

 Some definitions that might come in handy for the remainder fo ths document and forum discussions about neuromore.

 #####Classifier
 We call classifiers the complete system from data acquisition to outputs.
-The name classifier comes from the machine learning lingo where classifiers are algorithms that take in data and assign that date a most probable label or class.
+The name classifier comes from the machine learning lingo where classifiers are algorithms that take in data and assign that data a most probable label or class.
 While neuromore can be used to create many systems that are not classifiers, conceptually, they are one of the most useful systems that neuromore aims to create.

 #####Graphs
-Neuromore uses [visual programing](https://en.wikipedia.org/wiki/Visual_programming_language) to facilitate the creation of classifiers.
+neuromore uses [visual programing](https://en.wikipedia.org/wiki/Visual_programming_language) to facilitate the creation of classifiers.
 In particular, neuromore uses connected graphs that allow user to 'code' data processing routines more intuitively.

 #####Nodes
 Graphs are made up of interconnected nodes.
 These nodes act like engineering 'black boxes' that allows user to create functioning graphs just by knowing what individual nodes do without need to understand how they do it.
 A comprehensive list of all nodes with their inputs, outputs and function can be found in the Nodes section of the documentation.